sensorium/Mozzi/learn/output/index.markdown

 ## Single pin output circuits

 Here, "single pin" means one output pin per audio channel, so it could also be two for stereo output.
-In that case, obviously, you need the same circuit twice.{: .notice--info}
+In that case, obviously, you need the same circuit twice.
+{: .notice--info}

 ### Output using a true hardware DAC